Very hot weather can make it harder for you to cool down.

 Heat stroke is the most serious heat-related illness.
 Heat stroke can cause death or permanent disability if emergency treatment is not provided.

-Symptoms may include: very high body temperature (above 103°F), red, hot, dry skin (no sweating), confusion, throbbing headache, nausea, unconsciousness.
+Symptoms may include: very high body temperature (above 103°F), red, hot, dry skin (no sweating), confusion, throbbing headache, nausea, and unconsciousness.

 If you see someone with these symptoms, call 911 immediately—this is a medical emergency.